silviomcandido/interIsoFoamEHD/README.md

 - [2] S. Cândido and J. C. Páscoa, "Dynamics of three-dimensional electrohydrodynamic instabilities on Taylor cone jets using a numerical approach", Physics of Fluids 1 May 2023; 35 (5): 052110. https://doi.org/10.1063/5.0151109

 ## Authors:
-This solver was developed by Sílvio Cândido and José C. Páscoa under the academic supervision of the University of Beira Interior.
+This solver was developed by Sílvio Cândido and José C. Páscoa under the academic supervision of the University of Beira Interior, with support from the C-MAST Center for Mechanical and Aerospace Science and Technologies and the FCT Portuguese Foundation for Science and Technology.